cite-architecture/ohco2/docs/quick/index.md

 ```

+## Create a TextRepositorySource

-Create a `TextRepository` from CEX text:
+You can create a `TextRepository` from CEX-formatted text:

 ```scala